wuyongzheng/solar-esp-ws2812b/README.md

 # Power Consumption

-At 7pm, the LED strips will be turned on if the battery voltage is above 3.7V.
+At 7pm, the ESP turns on the LED strips if the battery voltage is above 3.7V.
-The light show will continue until the battery voltage is low or midnight, whichever is earlier.
+The light show continues until the battery voltage is too low or midnight, whichever is earlier.
 Every 30 minutes, the battery voltage is recorded for analysis purpose.
 From the recorded data, it seems that the solar power is more than the power